UHF Antenna Gain Explained: 3dB vs 6dB vs 9dB (Australia)

 How a 9dB Antenna Performs

-A 9dB antenna compresses the signal into a long, flat horizontal pattern.
+A 9dB antenna compresses the signal into a long horizontal pattern, often categorised as a high gain UHF antenna Australia setup.

 Best suited for: